Day 7: Rifugio Alpenzu - 25th Aug

 Rifugio Alpenzu, home for tonight

 We sleep in because we can.
-It's a 10k day and even if Hillary get's it 50% wrong it should only be 15k.
+It's a 10k day.
 Breakfast is a beautiful spread of fruit, yoghurt, meats and croissants.
 But we're not hungry.
 We stuffed ourselves last night on Bambi and Polenta.
-It's a bit sunny and a bit overcast as we leave Albergo del Ponte and walk the 500 metres over to Lake Gabiet, via Refuge Gabiet where Fran's group stayed the night.
-We won't see them again as they are continuing to cut across directly to the Theodule Hut without doing teh GSW.
+It's a bit sunny and a bit overcast as we leave Albergo del Ponte and walk the 500 metres to Lake Gabiet, via Refuge Gabiet where Fran's group stayed the night.
+We won't see them again as they are continuing to cut across directly to the Theodule Hut without doing the GSW.

-Our room is a two person room with our own shower and toilet.
-I wasn't sure what we'd get but this is good.
-After showering, washing and going downstair to blog, I realise my computer glasses that I normally keep tucked in the pocket of my long sleeved shirt, are missing.
-Tearing the room apart reveals nothing.
-Visualising our steps over the last hour, I'm thinking that they must have fallen out when we got out the maps to recheck our position, after realising we were on the wrong track.
-It's only 1.5k back and it's still only 4.30pm.
-I assure Ian I'll be ok and head off with just trekking poles and a jumper.
-I can actually run quickly without a pack.
+Our twin room has a shower and toilet.
+After showering, washing we go down to blog, and I realise my computer glasses are missing.
+No, not back in the room!.
+Visualising our steps over the last hour, I'm thinking they must have fallen out of my pocket when I got out the maps to check our position after taking a wrong turn.
+It's 1.5k back and still only 4.30pm.
+I assure Ian I'll be ok and head off with trekking poles and a jumper.
+I run quickly without a pack.
 It makes me realise how important weight is.
-But there's nothing I can chuck out as our rain gear and warm weather gear takes up most of the weight.

-It takes me 20 minutes to get back to the point where we dragged out the map to check our position.
-There's nothing on the track and there's nothing at that turn around point.
+It takes 20 minutes to get back to where we checked the map.
 Nothing.
-They're my best computer glasses.
-I have another pair but they're not as good.
 Ok, where else did I stop.
-Then I remember I stopped at the ladies toilet (Behind the big tree near a little rock near a muddy patch) and sure enough there they were.
-Popped out of my pocket as I hurriedly stripped off my back pack in case walkers appeared on the track.
+Then I remember stopping at the “ladies” (Behind the big tree near a little rock near the mud) and sure enough there they were.
 It only takes me 15 minutes to dash back to Alpenzu and Ian is waiting with a beer.
-As I said, a highlight in a small way.

 Created by Jan and Ian Somers in Sandvox